International sanctions during the Russo-Ukrainian war: Opposition to sanctions

 Countries on Russia's "Unfriendly Countries List".
 Countries and territories on the list have imposed or joined sanctions against Russia.

-Italy, Hungary, Greece, France, Cyprus and Slovakia were among the EU states most skeptical about the early sanctions and called for review of sanctions.
+Italy, Hungary, Greece, France, Cyprus and Slovakia were among the EU states most sceptical about the early sanctions and called for review of sanctions.
 The Hungarian prime minister Viktor Orbán stated that Europe "shot itself in the foot" by introducing economic sanctions.
 Bulgarian prime minister Boyko Borisov stated, "I don't know how Russia is affected by the sanctions, but Bulgaria is affected severely".
 Czech president Miloš Zeman and Slovak prime minister Robert Fico also said that the sanctions should be lifted.

-Several countries including Greek prime minister Alexis Tsipras and German economy minister Sigmar Gabriel believed dialogue rather than sanctions would be better.
+Some officials from other Western countries, including Greek prime minister Alexis Tsipras and German economy minister Sigmar Gabriel stated their preference for dialogue rather than sanctions.

 Paolo Gentiloni, the Italian minister of foreign affairs, said that the sanctions "are not the solution to the conflict".
 In January 2017, Swiss economics minister and former president of Switzerland Johann Schneider-Ammann stated his concern about the sanctions' harm to the Swiss economy, and expressed hope that they will soon come to an end.
 Some companies, most notably Siemens Gas Turbine Technologies LLC and Lufthansa Service Holding were reported to attempt bypassing the sanctions and exporting power generation turbines to the annexed Crimea.

 In August 2015, the British think tank Bow Group released a report on sanctions, calling for the removal of them.
 According to the report, the sanctions have had "adverse consequences for European and American businesses, and if they are prolonged... they can have even more deleterious effects in the future"; the potential cost of sanctions for the Western countries has been estimated as over $700 billion.

 In June 2017, Germany and Austria criticized the U.S. Senate over new sanctions against Russia that target the planned Nord Stream 2 gas pipeline from Russia to Germany, stating that the United States was threatening Europe's energy supplies (see also Russia in the European energy sector).
 In a joint statement Austria's chancellor Christian Kern and Germany's foreign minister Sigmar Gabriel said that "Europe's energy supply is a matter for Europe, and not for the United States of America."
 They also said: "To threaten companies from Germany, Austria and other European states with penalties on the U.S. market if they participate in natural gas projects such as Nord Stream 2 with Russia or finance them introduces a completely new and very negative quality into European-American relations."

-Nations and individuals that oppose sanctions against Russia state that sanctions do not generally result in a change in the policies of the sanctioned nation and that sanctions mostly hurt the civilian population who have little control over the issues pertaining to foreign policy.
+Nations and individuals that oppose sanctions against Russia state that sanctions do not generally result in a change in the policies of the sanctioned nation, and that sanctions mostly hurt the civilian population, who have little control over the issues pertaining to foreign policy.